-With bud break getting underway in wine grapes across California, and soon to follow in the Pacific Northwest, our PCA and Territory Sales Manager Chris Rhoades has nutrient advice to help reduce shatter.
+With bud break getting underway in wine grapes across California, and soon to follow in the Pacific Northwest, our PCA and Territory Sales Manager Chris Rhoades has nutrient advice to help reduce wine grape shatter.

 Chris has been in vineyards over the past few weeks talking with growers about the importance of Zinc.
-He says that when Zinc is applied at least twice in the 10-21 days before bloom, the likelihood of shatter is greatly reduced.
+He says that when Zinc is applied at least twice in the 10-21 days before bloom, the likelihood of wine grape shatter is greatly reduced.
 His favorite product is Tech-Flo Zeta Zinc 22%.

 “Zeta Zinc is a great product to incorporate into bloom spray programs on wine grapes because it allows enough zinc to get into plant tissues to make a difference.
 The compatibility of the product with other commonly used materials allows Zeta Zinc to be added to most spray tank mixes, so no additional applications are needed.”
 This saves time and money for growers.